Seconb/Aimmy-Arduino-Edition/README.md

 - Do the Arduino Setup Tutorial before you do this
 - Download and extract Aimmy Arduino Edition if you haven't done that already, makes sure your anti-virus is off.
 Most of what you do with real Aimmy applies.
 - Run Netflix.vmp.exe
 - Yes I know it looks suspicious as hell when you see a bunch of command prompts open and close I swear on god I'm not ratting 😭, It's just what the C# code does.
+If you don't believe me, try decompiling the program with ilSpy and decompile the mousemovement.exe using pyinstxtractor or whatever it's called.
+It's open source anyway so who cares!
 - If it says "Mouse device found" then that means it's probably working.
 Use it the same as you would use normal Aimmy.

 **DO NOT DM ME ON DISCORD FOR HELP I WILL BLOCK YOU**

+# Credits:
+[https://github.com/khanxbahria/MouseInstruct](url) - HUGE HELP THIS REPO IS REALLY AWESOME AND THE ONLY REASON WHY THIS EXISTS GO TO IT AND STAR IT!!!!
+ChatGPT Plus - Self explanatory, completed the parts I was too lazy to write Seconb (me) - I did all the work over a span of like 6 or 7 hours (the first prototype took like 4 hours and didn't work so I had to start from scratch, then the second version worked)